PublicDataWorks/complaint-manager/README.md

 It will pull any remote changes, rebuild the app, run all tests, and run the security checks before pushing.

-### Set up Google Maps Api Key
+### Set up Google Maps API Key

 #### Core Team:
-  * Log into Google with the noipm infrastructure google account from 1Password.
+  * Log into Google with the noipm infrastructure Google account from 1Password.
-  * Look up the Core Team api key for test environment at https://console.cloud.google.com/apis/credentials
+  * Look up the Core Team API key for test environment at https://console.cloud.google.com/apis/credentials
-  * Set  a local environment variable (./~profile, ~/.zshrc) called REACT_APP_GOOGLE_API_KEY with the value of the test api key.
+  * Set a local environment variable (./~profile, ~/.zshrc) called REACT_APP_GOOGLE_API_KEY with the value of the test API key.

 #### Contributor:
-  * You will receive a Contributor Test Key for Google Maps Api from a Core Team Member
+  * You will receive a Contributor Test Key for Google Maps API from a Core Team member
-  * Set  a local environment variable (./~profile, ~/.zshrc) called REACT_APP_GOOGLE_API_KEY with the value of the test api key.
+  * Set a local environment variable (./~profile, ~/.zshrc) called REACT_APP_GOOGLE_API_KEY with the value of the test API key.

 ### Set up local configuration for AWS S3

 #### Core Team:
   * Log into AWS with root user (credentials are in the team 1Password)
   * Create a new user for yourself in the developer group in IAM
     * You will need programmatic access
     * No tags are required
     * Be sure to add yourself to the developer group

 #### Contributer:
-  * Ask a core team member to setup AWS credentials for you.
+  * Ask a Core Team member to setup AWS credentials for you.

 #### Everyone:
   * Save your login, access key ID and secret access key in your personal password manager
   * Create a file named `awsConfig.json` in the the `src/server/` directory with your credentials:

 ```json
 {